aws-samples/sample-oracle-modernization-accelerator/bin/postTransform/convertOracleJava.md

 ### 3. Interactive Approval Process
 - Present changes for approval before modification
-- Create backup copies of original files in the same directory with timestamp suffix (YYYYMMDD_HHMMSS)
+- Create backup copies of original files in the same directory with timestamp suffix (.YYYYMMDDHHMM)
 - Execute approved modifications with proper error handling

 ### 4. Documentation and Logging